 Not Keeping Yourself Hydrated

 Drinking water before workouts is all the more important because our body loses water as sweat.
 Dehydration also decreases muscular strength, power, and endurance during high-intensity training.
 It also adversely impacts the post-workout Muscle Protein Synthesis.
 So make sure you gulp about 8 ounces of water almost half an hour before hitting the gym and 16 ounces after getting done.
+It is not only water you should be drinking but also electrolyte powder, that will help replenish a lot of the minerals that your body has lost during the workout.
+Using something like MAGNAK’s Speed Sauce, could help eliminate stomach cramps and reduce tiredness, you can get more info about this on the link.

 Sticking to the Same Workouts